ErpNetDocs/info/legal/platform-terms-of-use.md

 - **“Open-Source Software”** means any software that is subject to terms that, as a condition of access, use, copying, modification or redistribution, require such software or derivative works thereof to be disclosed or distributed in source code form, to be licensed for the purpose of making derivative works, or to be redistributed free of charge, including without limitation software distributed under the GNU Affero General Public License, GNU General Public License or GNU Lesser/Library GPL.

-- **“Order Form”** means an ordering document or online order specifying the Services to be provided hereunder that is entered into between Customer and ERP.net or any of their Affiliates, including any supplements thereto.
-By submitting an Order Form hereunder, an Affiliate agrees to be bound by the terms of this Agreement as if it were an original party hereto.
+- **“Subscription Order”** means an ordering document or online order specifying the Services to be provided hereunder that is entered into between Customer and ERP.net or any of their Affiliates, including any supplements thereto.
+By submitting a Subscription Order hereunder, an Affiliate agrees to be bound by the terms of this Agreement as if it were an original party hereto.

 - **“Professional Services”** means the general consulting, implementation and/or training services to be provided to Customer pursuant to the terms hereof.

-- **“Purchased Services”** means Services that Customer or Customer’s Affiliate purchases under an Order Form or online purchasing portal, as distinguished from Free Services or those provided pursuant to a free trial.
+- **“Purchased Services”** means Services that Customer or Customer’s Affiliate purchases under a Subscription Order or online purchasing portal, as distinguished from Free Services or those provided pursuant to a free trial.

 - **“Reseller”** means an entity authorized by ERP.net to resell or licenses for Cloud Service or Bundles under this agreement.

-- **“Services”** means the products and services that are ordered by Customer under an Order Form or online purchasing portal or provided to Customer free of charge (as applicable) or under a free trial and made available online by ERP.net.
+- **“Services”** means the products and services that are ordered by Customer under a Subscription Order or online purchasing portal or provided to Customer free of charge (as applicable) or under a free trial and made available online by ERP.net.
 “Services” exclude Third-party Application.

-- **“Agreement Term”** means the term of this Agreement, identified in the applicable Order Form, including all renewals.
-If no Contract End Date is specified on the Order Form, this Agreement is concluded for an indefinite period of time and shall automatically renew every month unless terminated according to the provisions hereunder.
+- **“Agreement Term”** means the term of this Agreement, identified in the applicable Subscription Order, including all renewals.
+If no Contract End Date is specified on the Subscription Order, this Agreement is concluded for an indefinite period of time and shall automatically renew every month unless terminated according to the provisions hereunder.

-- **“Supplement”** means the supplemental terms and conditions that apply to the Cloud Service and that are incorporated in an Order Form.
+- **“Supplement”** means the supplemental terms and conditions that apply to the Cloud Service and that are incorporated in a Subscription Order.

 - **“Support Services”** means the supplemental, technical support services to be provided to Customer for the Cloud Service pursuant to the terms hereof.
 Support Services are subject to additional fees.